 We conduct business in many countries, including emerging markets in Asia, Latin America, and Eastern Europe, and these operations represent a significant portion of our sales and earnings.
 In addition to the currency risks discussed below, our international operations pose other potential substantial risks and problems for us, including the following:

-- current reduced market demand in our core segments in China and the current economic conditions in this region;- local tariffs and trade barriers;- additions or revisions to a country's legal and regulatory requirements;- difficulties in staffing and managing local operations and/or mandatory salary increases;- credit risks arising from financial difficulties facing local customers and distributors;- difficulties in protecting intellectual property;- nationalization of private enterprises which may result in the confiscation of assets, as we hold significant assets around the world in the form of property, plant, and equipment, inventory, and accounts receivable, as well as $19.8 million of cash at December 31, 2023 in our Chinese subsidiaries;- restrictions on investments and/or limitations regarding foreign ownership;- adverse tax consequences, including tax disputes and imposition or increase of withholding and other taxes on remittances and other payments by subsidiaries;- domestic purchasing requirements that could favor local competition;- other uncertain local economic, political, and social conditions, including inflation, hyper-inflation, and other decreases in purchasing power, or periods of low or no productivity growth;- reduced foreign investment and/or demand;- credit tightening or reduction in credit availability for local customers; and - emerging markets can be volatile and change quickly.
+- recently reduced market demand in our core segments in China and the current economic conditions in this region;- local tariffs and trade barriers and the potential for retaliatory tariffs;- additions or revisions to a country's legal and regulatory requirements;- difficulties in staffing and managing local operations and/or mandatory salary increases;- credit risks arising from financial difficulties facing local customers and distributors;- difficulties in protecting intellectual property;- nationalization of private enterprises which may result in the confiscation of assets, as we hold significant assets around the world in the form of property, plant, and equipment, inventory, and accounts receivable, as well as $13.9 million of cash at December 31, 2024, in our Chinese subsidiaries;- restrictions on investments and/or limitations regarding foreign ownership;- adverse tax consequences, including tax disputes and imposition or increase of withholding and other taxes on remittances and other payments by subsidiaries;- domestic purchasing requirements that could favor local competition;- other uncertain local economic, political, and social conditions, including inflation, hyper-inflation, and other decreases in purchasing power, or periods of low or no productivity growth;- reduced foreign investment and/or demand;- credit tightening or reduction in credit availability for local customers;- geopolitical topics within Asia and other regions; and - emerging markets can be volatile and change quickly.

 China represents a significant portion of our business and financial results and has an important role in our global supply chain.
-For example, our Chinese operations accounted for 19% of sales to external customers, 32% of total segment profit, and approximately 34% of our global production during 2023.
+For example, our Chinese operations accounted for 16% of sales to external customers, 29% of total segment profit, and approximately 30% of our global production during 2024.
 In recent years, geopolitical tensions have increased, particularly between the United States and China.
 Among other issues, these geopolitical topics have resulted in increased tariffs and trade restrictions.
 The Chinese government and other governments have also increased their focus on domestic purchasing requirements.
-In addition, as a result of the significant supply chain disruptions during the COVID-19 pandemic, many companies are seeking increased flexibility in their supply chains that may result in reduced foreign investment in China.
-The Chinese economy also has recently slowed and is impacted by challenges with the country's real estate market that affects domestic consumption and has historically been a source of funds for government stimulus.
-These risks could lead to reduced sales in China, as well as higher costs.
+In addition, due to increasing political tensions and potential tariff increases, many companies are seeking increased flexibility in their supply chains that may result in reduced foreign investment in China.
+The Chinese economy remains under pressure and is impacted by challenges with the country's real estate market that affects domestic consumption and has historically been a source of funds for government stimulus.
+These risks, all of which will be exacerbated by trade wars and tariffs, could lead to reduced sales in China, as well as higher costs.

-After benefiting from significant growth in 2022 and 2021, market demand in China declined significantly during the second half of 2023, resulting in a 10% decrease in local currency net sales during 2023.
-We also expect net sales in China to decrease during the first half of 2024.
+After benefiting from significant growth in 2022 and 2021, market demand in China declined significantly during the second half of 2023, which continued in 2024.
 Our business is significantly impacted by market demand in our core segments of pharma/biopharmaceutical, food manufacturing, and chemical.
 Market conditions also can be volatile and change quickly, as experienced in 2023.

 We must also comply with regulations regarding the conversion and repatriation of funds earned in local currencies.
 For example, we need government approval to convert earnings from our operations in China into other currencies and to repatriate these funds.
 If we cannot comply with these or other applicable regulations or these regulations are amended to make it more difficult to repatriate the funds, we may face increased difficulties in using cash generated in China.